and900/AMYTOL_Robot/README.md

   <h3 align="left"></h3>

 # AMYTOL Robot
-AMYTOL created Library and Sample Code for the NEXTGEN CODECAMP
+AMYTOL created Library and Sample Code for the NEXTGEN Rover v3
 # Amytol Robot NEXTGEN
 The NexGen Robot has a number of built in sensors.
     <br />